 This field isn’t as well-known as others.
 You may have received what you thought of as “telemarketing calls,” but these asked survey questions about specific items and brands.
 This, too, is marketing.
 A successful marketing manager knows how to create a successful survey campaign.
 They create the questions for individual surveys and ensure the questions are cast in such a way that an unwanted bias won’t be introduced.
 Once all the survey responses have been collected and collated, the marketing manager presents them to their client, who now has the information they need to make needed changes.

 How Do I Advance my Career as a Marketing Manager?

 Your value to your employer comes in numbers.
 Specifically, your return on investment, or ROI.
-By developing and running a successful marketing campaign, you help drive sales totals up, which helps your employer or company improve its revenues and profits up.
+By developing and running a successful marketing campaign, you help drive sales totals up, which helps your employer or company improve their revenues and increase profits.

 Your employer understands numbers.
 Therefore, collect data that shows your ROI.
-Your supervisor will want to see numbers in customer acquisition, lead generation and budget ROI.
+Your supervisor will want to see numbers in customer acquisition, lead generation, and budget expenses.
 As you present these numbers, be sure to stress the percentage of increase between last year and now.

 Reach out to other teams and learn what their priorities are.